Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 70%

-Less per unit FBA shipping costs vs comparable premium carrier options
+Lower per-unit shipping cost via FBA vs comparable premium carrier options

-FBA saves approximately 30% vs standard carrier shipping and 70% vs premium shipping for most standard-size products.
-This advantage compounds at volume.
+FBA saves roughly 30% vs standard carrier shipping and 70% vs premium options for most standard-size products.
+This advantage compounds at volume and matters most for sub-$30 products where shipping is a meaningful cost component.

 Amazon Seller Facts 2024